samuliasmala/lahjalista/README.md

 - **GOOGLE_SERVICE_ACCOUNT_JSON_FILE:** Set this value to the filename of the JSON file you downloaded earlier (e.g., `google_service_account-arctic-diode-438812-b5-7338724a2dea.json`).

 After making these changes, save the `.env` file.

-### Set Up Google Spreadsheets

-1. Create a new spreadsheet; the name is customizable.
-2. Change the Sheet's

 ## Troubleshooting Errors